 - Health savings accounts (HSAs): Exempt up to the qualifying limits.

 - Lodging on your business premises: Exempt and must be a condition of employment.

 - Transportation/commuting benefits: Exempt up to certain limits.

 - Working condition benefits: Exempt.

 While many exemptions exist, there are some rules that are in place.
-For instance, retirement planning services are exempt but it doesn’t apply for tax preparation, accounting, legal or brokerage services.
+For instance, retirement planning services are exempt but that’s not the case for tax preparation, accounting, legal or brokerage services.

 Are Businesses Required to Offer Fringe Benefits to Employees?

 Fringe benefits can be an all-encompassing term that includes many different types of perks, some of which are mandatory while many are just nice to have.

 For instance, if your company employs 50 workers or more, you’re required to provide health insurance.
 Also, if you have that many workers, you’re required to provide family and medical leave (FMLA).
 Employees who have been at the company for at least a year are entitled to at least 12 weeks of unpaid, job-protected leave for family or medical reasons.

 If you’ve ever had to serve on a jury, your employer is required to provide you job-protected unpaid time off to perform civic duties, like jury duty.
 Other required fringe benefits include: